victornpb/micro-fps/README.md

 fpsMeter
 ========

-A super lightweight fps meter, with near zero overhead.
+#### A super lightweight fps meter, with near zero overhead.

 createFpsMeter is a function factory, it returns a new meter.
+A function with closure variables is cheaper than a class instance with public members.

-Usage example
+## Usage example

     const REFRESH_RATE = 2; //update twice a second